microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 <div class="task" data-title="Tasks">

-> Create your own catalog.
-In your own GitHub account, create a new **Public** repository and in an `CustomEnvironments` folder create an `Apim` folder
+> - Create your own catalog.
+In your own GitHub account, create a new **Public** repository and inside it a `CustomEnvironments` folder create an `Apim` folder
-> Add an `environment.yaml` file to define only the name of the APIM as a parameter
+> - Add an `environment.yaml` file to define only the name of the APIM as a parameter
-> Add a `main.bicep` file to define the APIM deployment using Bicep and the Consumption SKU
+> - Add a `main.bicep` file to define the APIM deployment using Bicep and choose Consumption Tier
-> Add the catalog to the project in the same way you did for the previous catalogs.
+> - Add the catalog to the project in the same way you did for the previous catalogs.

 </div>